Deduplicate Across Salesforce Leads and Contacts

 Step 2: Analyze the Identified Duplicates

 Records that have the same values in the fields from Step 1 are considered matches, whether they are all leads, all contacts, or a mix.
 When two or more records represent the same person based on your matching rules, they are clustered together into duplicate groups.
+Each duplicate group shows the total number of records that were identified as duplicates based on your settings.
+For example, if you had four records for the same person, it would count as one duplicate group with four duplicate records.

 step-2-salesforce-leads&contacts.png